Our core commitment

 3. How Filtering Works

-All content filtering in Purus operates entirely on your device through multiple mechanisms: a locally stored block list and compiled content rule list checked against every web request, a DNS proxy that routes domain lookups through AdGuard's Family Protection filtered resolver, a keyword filter that scans search queries against a list of blocked terms, and a search query filter that enforces safe search parameters before queries are sent to search engines.
+All content filtering in Purus operates entirely on your device through multiple mechanisms: a locally stored block list and compiled content rule list checked against every web request, a DNS proxy that routes domain lookups through AdGuard's Family Protection filtered resolver, a keyword filter that scans search queries against a list of blocked terms, a search query filter that enforces safe search parameters before queries are sent to search engines, and a redirect-resolution check that contacts a link's destination server directly when the URL looks like a shortened or redirect-wrapped link, so it can be evaluated before you're taken there.
 None of these mechanisms send your data to Purus.
 DNS queries are resolved through AdGuard's servers under their Family Protection configuration; their privacy policy is available at adguard.com/en/privacy/dns.html.

-Purus stores only the following data locally on your device: the content filter rule set files used for blocking decisions, your bookmarks and tab data, your local search history (used only for on-device suggestions, never transmitted), and your app preferences such as whether you have completed onboarding and your enabled feature settings.
+Purus stores only the following data locally on your device: the content filter rule set files used for blocking decisions, your bookmarks, reading list, and tab data, your download history, your local search history (used only for on-device suggestions, never transmitted), and your app preferences such as whether you have completed onboarding and your enabled feature settings.
 No data is stored on Purus servers.
 No account or login is required.

 Purus integrates with the following third-party services in a limited capacity:

-• Google and/or DuckDuckGo: If you enable optional search suggestions, partial search text is sent to your selected search engine to retrieve autocomplete results.
+- Google and/or DuckDuckGo (search suggestions): If you enable optional search suggestions, partial search text is sent to your selected search engine to retrieve autocomplete results.
 Governed by that search engine's own privacy policy.

 Purus does not integrate any advertising networks, social media trackers, or third-party analytics services.